pkmn/engine/docs/TESTING.md

 [`ExhaustiveRunner`](https://github.com/smogon/pokemon-showdown/blob/master/sim/tools/exhaustive-runner.ts)
 that attempts to use as many different effects as possible in the battles it randomly simulates and the results are collected.
-While Pokémon Showdown always produces its text protocol streams, pkmn must be built specially to opt-in to introspection support (`-Dtrace`).
+While Pokémon Showdown always produces its text protocol streams, pkmn must be built specially to opt-in to introspection support (`-Dlog`).

 The pkmn [binary protocol](PROTOCOL.md) is not expected to be equivalent to Pokémon Showdown for several reasons: